Pomax/BezierInfo-2/components/sections/curvefitting/content.en-GB.md

   So I did what I always do when I don't understand something: I asked someone to help me understand how things work.
 In this specific case, I [posted a question](https://math.stackexchange.com/questions/2825438) to [Math.stackexchange](https://math.stackexchange.com), and received a answer that goes into way more detail than I had hoped to receive.

   Is that answer useful to you?
 Probably: no. At least, not unless you like understanding maths on a recreational level.
 And I do mean maths in general, not just basic algebra.
-But, it does help in giving us a reference in case you ever wonder "hang on.
+But it does help in giving us a reference in case you ever wonder "Hang on.
 Why was that true?".
 There are answers.
 They might just require some time to come to understand.
 </div>

 Now, given the above derivative, we can rearrange the terms (following the rules of matrix algebra) so that we end up with an expression for **C**: